Shopping for a new Nissan Versa?

-The 2015 Nissan Versa is one of the lowest-priced new cars on the market, and it serves as a great reminder that you can have a new car (and a new-car warranty), as well as a surprisingly good set of features for the money—provided you're willing to forgo some style, technology, and performance.
+If you're willing to forgo some style, technology, and performance, the 2015 Nissan Versa is a model to home in on.
+It's one of the lowest-priced new cars on the market, and it serves as a great reminder that you can have a new car (and a new-car warranty), as well as a surprisingly good set of features for the money.

 Especially in sedan form, the lineup continues to appeal to those who like their small cars to emulate something larger—unlike, say, trendsetters like the Fiat 500 or Mini Cooper.
 Instead, the Versa takes after its larger Sentra and Altima siblings in its styling and design; and for 2015 it gets a sharpening inside and out with a few new details that might make kick it a little more upscale.
 On the outside, the front end gets a little more chrome and a resculpted fascia, while inside there's a new steering wheel and reshaped center stack, along with new white instrument lighting.

 Whether the 2015 Nissan Versa appeals to you or not is definitely a matter of managed expectations.
 While it appears quite refined, with the curvy roofline and flowing sheetmetal looking almost Infiniti-influenced from some angles, the proportions don't work out as well from the front or the rear, and up close, modest and undeniably basic are more appropriate, especially inside, where the trim and switchgear still have a very simple, part-bin look.